zerotech-studio/zack/README.md

-# 📈 ZigZagTrader: A Simple Backtesting Engine in Zig 📉
+# 📈 Zack: A Simple Backtesting Engine in Zig 📉

 Welcome to ZigZagTrader!
 This project is a lightweight yet powerful backtesting engine for trading strategies, written entirely in Zig ⚡.
 It allows you to test your trading ideas against historical market data to see how they might have performed.